ys-warble/Mesh/README.md

-# WarbleSimulation
+# Mesh

-WarbleSimulation is an application that simulates 3-dimensional space with its content, including space factors, entities, for the purpose of simulating IoT interaction.
+Mesh is an application that provides a model of 3-dimensional space with its content, including space factors and entities, for the purpose of simulating IoT interaction.
+Written in Python 3.

+## Mesh's objectives:
+* To establish a model of space in the form of space factors
+* To form a model of entities with different types (light, air conditioner) and functionalities (sensing, actuating, computing)
+* To model the interaction among entities and space factors
+* To create and evaluate datasets in IoT research
+* To help the research and development in pervasive computing

 ## Current Status
 ### Early Development
 Modules are actively being defined.
 Visualization is just enough for development, supported by Plotly, without optimization.
-Input to the program is still in the form of test cases.
+Interface to the application has not been well-documented.
+However, the test cases show how to use with the application.
+Supported entity:
+* Light
+* PowerSupply
+* Switch

 ## Contact
 Feel free to contact yosef.saputra@gmail.com for more information and questions related to this application.